DNBbank/getting-started/nodejs/README.md

 retrieve client id, client secret and api key.

 To configure the credentials use environment variables.
-You can put them in a file called `.env` in this directory with the following variables set.
+You can put them in a file called `.env` in this directory or the main directory of this repository with the following variables set.

 ```
 CLIENT_ID=